tdelahunty/RAISE/content/about/index.md

 The group is structured around a core committee, steered by a Chair, that sits for a period of 3 years.
 Full details of the membership and committee are available in the ['Members'](../people/people.md) section of the website.

 The group is privileged to have a wide network of colleagues and regularly collaborates with external institutions and industry outside of academia.
 One of the core strengths of RAISE lies in its membership being distributed across a number if higher education institutions and unlike traditional research groups, we are always open to considering new members and partnerships.
 If you would like to have a chat about potential opportunities and collaborative projects, please get in touch via the [contact us](../contact/contact.md) page.

+As a group we are always open to new collaborations across both research and outreach activities in STEM education.
+Please feel free to get in touch with us should you wish to discuss any opportunities.

 ---